 A large scale commercial beekeeper

 Little is known of Madoc, possibly because his name is hardly in print.
 Manley is known as an author of three well known books and for his name to be given to items of equipment, but it is A.W.Gale who is credited with being the more successful beekeeper.
 Certainly when I started beekeeping, virtually every beekeeper knew who "Gale's of Marlborough" were.

 Although good old Wikipedia states that A.W.
 Gale ran 2000+ colonies in the 1940s, the most authoritative source states almost 2000 in the 1950s.
 Either way he probably had many more colonies than either Manley or Madoc.
-He used what was termed the "Gale Hive" that was effectively a 13 frame top bee space national, all used on single brood box.
-All those I have seen are the original national, with straight sides and recessed hand holds, not the Modified National that is in common use today.
+He used what was known as the "Gale Hive" that was effectively a 13 frame top bee space national, all used on single brood box.
+All those I have seen are of similar construction to the original national, with straight sides and recessed hand holds, not the Modified National that is in common use today.
 Brood boxes were used as supers, so all combs were the the same size.
 Drawn comb in the supers were placed at 11 per box instead of 13 as in the brood boxes.

 I'm a bit confused about the type of bees that Gale's used.
 In the book mentioned below, D.A.
 Clements states "....Brother Adam sent one queen every year as a breeder, and therefore a high proportion of Gales strains were based on the Buckfast ones."
 Brother Adam suggests he sent Gale's several of his imported queens every year and that Gale changed his opinion over the years.
 There is an advertisement in the seventh edition (1944) of W Herrod-Hempsall's "The Bee-Keeper's Guide" by Gale's stating that for 25 years they have been using "...line-bred Caucasian Hybrid bees...".
 They were advertising bees for sale, which is an activity not often associated with Gale's.